 Banana Bread Batter

 - Unsalted butter: Remove it from the fridge at least 30 minutes prior to baking to bring it to room temperature.
-Cold butter will not incorporate well into the batter and you will likely have chunks of butter throughout the batter instead of a smooth batter
+Cold butter will not incorporate well into the batter and you will likely have chunks of butter throughout the batter instead of a smooth batter.
+Try this one if you are looking for a banana bread recipe without butter.

 - Granulated sugar